-Our founding fathers introduced the revolutionary idea that each person's desire to pursue their idea of happiness was not self-indulgence, but a necessary driver of a prosperous society.
-They created a government to defend that right for everyone.
+Our Founding Fathers introduced the revolutionary idea that each person’s desire to pursue his or her idea of happiness is not self-indulgence, but a necessary driver of a prosperous society.
+They created a government that would defend that right for everyone.
 The pursuit of happiness became the driver of the entrepreneurial spirit that defines the American free market economy.

-Of course, at that time "everyone" only meant white property-owners.
+Of course at that time “everyone” meant white property owners.
 Over time, Congress extended the right to slaves, women, and people without property.
-President Lincoln extended the American Dream to slaves with the Emancipation Proclamation.
+President Lincoln extended the American dream to slaves with the Emancipation Proclamation.
 President Wilson extended it to women by supporting the 19th Amendment, giving women the right to vote.
 President Johnson promoted Title VII of the Civil Rights Act of 1964.
-That extended the dream by protecting workers from discrimination by race, color, religion, sex (including pregnancy), or national origin.
-In 1967, Congress extended those rights to those older than 40.
+That extended the dream by protecting workers from discrimination on the basis of race, color, religion, sex (including pregnancy), or national origin.
+In 1967, Congress extended these rights to those older than forty.
 President Obama established the right to the pursuit of happiness through marriage regardless of sexual orientation.
 The Supreme Court supported that right in 2015.

 Throughout U.S. history, the definition of happiness changed as well.
-In the 1920s, it shifted from the Founders' dream of the opportunity to the acquisition of material things.

-CHAPTER 1 “ THE TRUTHS AND UNTRUTHS”

-That was best exemplified by the novel, "The Great Gatsby."
-Its author, F. Scott Fitzgerald defined the aspirations of the age.
-At the same time, he warned that a pursuit of happiness driven by greed was not attainable.
-That's because someone else always had more.
+In the 1920s, it shifted from the Founders’ dream of opportunity to the acquisition of material things.
+This shift was best exemplified by the novel The Great Gatsby.
+Its author, F. Scott Fitzgerald, defined the aspirations of the age.
+At the same time, he warned that a pursuit of happiness driven by greed is not attainable.
+That’s because someone else always has more.
 This greed led to the Roaring Twenties, which ended with the stock market crash of 1929 and the Great Depression.

-After the 1920s, many residents supported the idea of the Dream as a pursuit of material benefits.
-President Roosevelt outlined an Economic Bill of Rights in his 1944 State of the Union address.
+After the 1920s, many residents supported the idea of the America dream as a pursuit of material benefits.
+President Roosevelt outlined an economic bill of rights in his 1944 State of the Union Address.
 He defined the pursuit of happiness as decent housing, a good job, education, and health care.
-FDR realized that people who were hungry, homeless, and sickness were more likely to succumb to strong social forces.
-He worried about the fascism, Communism, and Socialism movements that were sweeping the world at that time.
+FDR realized that people who were hungry, homeless, and sick were more likely to succumb to strong social forces.
+He worried about the fascism, communism, and socialism sweeping the world at that time.

-FDR's unfinished second Bill of Rights was drawn up to address domestic security after WWII.
-President Truman's Fair Deal expanded the Dream to include entitlement.
-If you worked hard and played by the rules, the government should provide you with financial security, education, health care and a home.
+FDR’s unfinished second bill of rights was drawn up in order to address domestic security after World War II.
+President Truman’s Fair Deal expanded the American dream to include entitlement.
+If you work hard and play by the rules, the government should provide you with financial security, education, health care, and a home.

-Many national leaders continued the shift set in place by FDR and Truman.
-Both Bill Clinton and George W. Bush supported homeownership as part of the Dream.
-While running for
+Many national leaders continued the shift FDR and Truman had set in place.
+Both Bill Clinton and George W. Bush supported homeownership as part of the American dream.
+While running for president in 2008, Hillary Clinton proposed her American Dream Plan.

-CHAPTER 1 “THE TRUTHS AND UNTRUTHS”

-president in 2008, Hillary Clinton proposed her American Dream Plan.
 It included homeownership, college, retirement, and health insurance for children.
-Obama extended the right to health care with the Affordable Care Act
+Obama extended the right to health care with the Affordable Care Act.